IAMSE Educational Scholarship Grant

 V. Plan for Dissemination: Include a statement of your intent to present your work at an IAMSE Meeting within 3 years of the award start date.

-- Grants must be received by January 15, 2017 to be considered for review and possible funding.
+- Grants must be received by 11:59 p.m. eastern time, January 15, 2019 to be considered for review and possible funding.

 - The Educational Scholarship Committee will review the grant submissions, make a final decision, and present the grant awardee to the IAMSE Executive Board.
 Reviewers may not be authors of the proposals under consideration.

-- Funding awards will be announced via email, and at the 2017 IAMSE meeting.
+- Funding awards will be announced via email, and at the IAMSE annual meeting.

 Grant applications will be reviewed based on the following criteria: